huang06/ml-assignment/SUBMISSION.md

 > Deploying 🤗 Transformers models in production environments often requires, or can benefit from exporting the models into a serialized format that can be loaded and executed on specialized runtimes and hardware.  <https://huggingface.co/docs/transformers/serialization>

-We converted the PyTorch model to the ONNX format and conducted an experiment to compare their performance.
-The results shown in blue were obtained using PyTorch, and those in red were obtained using ONNX Runtime.
-This experiment demonstrates that ONNX can achieve over 2 times faster performance than the original model.
+We converted the PyTorch model to ONNX format to assess the performance improvement in batch generation tasks.
+The results shown in blue for the PyTorch model and in red for the ONNX model, clearly show that converting to ONNX format results in over a 50% improvement in performance compared to the original PyTorch model.
+This significant enhancement is crucial for those applications where computational resources may be limited.

 ![torch_vs_onnx](./docs/torch_vs_onnx.png)